mongpt/Pill_dispenser_project/README.md

 - 6-pin JST and 4-pin Grove connectors
 - Power supply (5V, suitable for Pico and motor)

-## 🔧 Installation

-**🛠 Hardware Setup**:
-   - Assemble the dispenser base and wheel using the 3D-printed parts in `hardware/3d_models/`.
-   - Connect the stepper motor to the ULN2003 driver and wire to Pico pins GP2, GP3, GP6, GP13.
-   - Attach the optical sensor to GP28 and piezoelectric sensor to GP27 (both with pull-up configuration).
-   - Connect the Grove LoRa-E5 module to UART1 (GP4, GP5) or UART0 (GP0, GP1, if UART stdio is disabled).
-   - Wire the I2C EEPROM to the Pico’s I2C bus.
-   - Use the 6-pin JST connector to link the dispenser base to the stepper driver and the 4-pin Grove connector to the ADC_1 port.

 ## 🚀 Usage

 1. **🤖 Run the Dispenser**: